-This arithmetic math game trains multiplication and addition skills, and short-term memory.
+This arithmetic math game trains mental calculation skills and short-term memory.

 Wait for the game to load, type your name in the Enter Your Name box, and click the Start button.